-This document describes Cisco Prime Network (Prime Network) 3.10.
+This guide describes Cisco Prime Network 4.0.
 Prime Network serves as an extensible integration platform for network and service management.
 At its core is a virtual network mediation model that is rich, open, and vendor-neutral, and supports the management of diverse multiservice and multivendor networks.
 Additionally, Prime Network provides the following mature NMS functionality: